top of page

 Why does my smoked food taste bitter?

-NOTE: This article is primarily intended for users of the the Ninja Woodfire Outdoor Grill.
-But the science applies to other wood-based smokers as well. (edited: 07/24/2024) If you're noticing a bitter, almost "spicy" flavor to your smoked foods, don't worry.
+NOTE: This article is primarily intended for users of the Ninja Woodfire Outdoor Grill.
+However, the science applies to other wood-based smokers as well. (edited: 12/11/2024) If you're noticing a bitter, almost "spicy" flavor to your smoked foods, don't worry.
 You're not alone...You're simply doing it wrong!

-Most people see all that billowing white smoke and think that's a guaranty of great food to come.
+Most people see all that billowing white smoke and think that's a guarantee of great food to come.
 It's not.

-The thick white smoke and resulting bitter flavor comes from byproducts of "incomplete combustion" that commonly occurs during the initial stages of cooking with wood products.
+The thick white smoke and resulting bitter flavor come from byproducts of "incomplete combustion" that commonly occurs during the initial stages of cooking with wood products.
+It happens with charcoal grills (many people misattribute it to starter fluid or chemicals in the charcoal) it happens with traditional wood-burning smokers.
+And it happens with the Ninja Woodfire.

 This image shows the difference between dirty smoke (left) and clean smoke (right).
 Notice the difference in transparency?